DavidsonCollege/eCDN/README.md

-comms-data | json data used for the [campuscomms](https://campuscomms.davidson.edu/) website departmental-logos | official college departmental logos davidson-one | logos and icons used in the Davidson One app drivestream | logos and icons used in Oracle HCM eCards | images used in the Send Card Kuali application that sends eCards.
+comms-data | json data used for the [campuscomms](https://campuscomms.davidson.edu/) website departmental-logos | official college departmental logos davidson-one | logos and icons used in the Davidson One app oracle-cloud | logos and icons used in Oracle HCM and other Oracle Cloud services eCards | images used in the Send Card Kuali application that sends eCards.
 These images are referenced in the HTML mailer external-apps | non-Davidson application logos (facebook, twitter, zendesk, etc)